 Sensitivity analysis in relation to impairment testing test for reasonable changes in the key assumptions.
 For example, a fall in the operating margin (with other assumptions remaining unchanged) at Scana Steel of more than 1.0 percentage point will result in the recoverable amount being reduced by SEK 78.5 million.
-An increase in the operating margin (with other assumptions remaining unchanged) of more than 1.0 percentage point will result in the recoverable amount being reduced by SEK 78.5 million.
-An increase in the discount rate (with other assumptions remaining unchanged) of more than 1.0 percentage point will result in the recoverable amount increase in the discount rate (with other assumptions remaining unchanged) of more than 1.0 percentage point will result in the recoverable amount increase of SEK 41.4 million; conversely, a reduction of 1.0 percentage point will result in an increase of SEK 41.4 million.
+An increase in the operating margin (with other assumptions remaining unchanged) of more than 1.0 percentage point will result in the recoverable amount increasing by SEK 78.5 million.
+An increase in the discount rate (with other assumptions remaining unchanged) of more than 1.0 percentage point will result in the recoverable amount being reduced by SEK 41.4 million; conversely, a reduction of 1.0 percentage point will result in an increase of SEK 41.4 million.